 The gaps in affordable, accessible financial education for young girls of color and in the antiquated narratives of wealth have created an opportunity for BlackFem to transform the way that young students and their families understand and build financial freedom.

-Chloe’s inception of BlackFem is based in traditions and theories of Black Feminism, which holds close tenets of intersectionality and is rooted in the fundamental belief that by liberating those systematically pushed to the bottom, everyone can be liberated.
-By helping Black girls and girls of color overcome wealth inequality, Chloe believes that the wealth gap can be closed for everyone.
-This is why BlackFem’s model is taught in all sorts of school environments to all children in the K-12 system, in policymaking environments, in culture-defining institutions, and within family structures.
-By originally focusing on schools, Chloe has discovered how to reach people in an early and regular way that helps students and by extension, their broader support systems (i.e., teachers, parents, and caretakers) understand principles of wealth justice.
-Equally, she has expanded her model to include transforming the ecosystems that create the conditions for Black girls’ lives because our political, cultural, and familial systems are the ripest contexts for financial trauma to be perpetrated, and therefore limit the wealth-building capability for the Black girls and women.
+Chloe’s inception of BlackFem is based in traditions and theories of Black Feminism, which holds close tenets of intersectionality and is rooted in the fundamental belief that by liberating those at the bottom, everyone can be liberated.
+By helping Black girls and girls of color overcome wealth inequality, Chloe believes that the wealth inequality gap can be closed for everyone.
+This is why BlackFem’s model is taught in all sorts of school environments to all children in the K-12 system.
+It is also why Chloe is focused on creating a financial education system that can be taught to students as early as three years old.
+If, at this young age, young people can start to consider the long, free, well-resourced lives they want to live, they gain strategic decades of opportunity for education and life opportunities to serve them well.
+By focusing on schools, Chloe has discovered how to reach people in an early and regular way that helps students and by extension, their broader support systems (i.e., teachers, parents, and caretakers) understand principles of financial justice.

 The current financial education landscape immediately explains the need for Chloe’s intervention.
 Before BlackFem, students received financial education at most once a month.
 With BlackFem, Chloe has created a curricular approach that integrates with existing content and ensures that students are receiving financial education five times a week, with evidence of increasing retention, as students have begun to display financial understanding in the 95% threshold.
 Most financial education curricula also do not go into classrooms for students with disabilities.
 Chloe and BlackFem are now the only financial education organization that has a curriculum that is accessible to students with disabilities.
 Chloe has also created lessons and curricula for students and communities where multiple languages may be spoken at home.

-BlackFem’s curriculum is called the “WealthRise® Model.”
+BlackFem’s curriculum is called the “WealthRise Model.”
 Even its name shifts students away from traditional financial literacy paradigms.
 Chloe believes that financial education needs to help students distinguish between “worth” and “wealth,” understand and fight against oppressive economic systems so that they can heal and learn how to name the systems of violence they may be experiencing.
 Through understanding the current financial system, Chloe believes that students and their families have a better chance of healing and fighting back.
-Rather than placing the blame for financial insecurity on students and their families, BlackFem has created a new wealth justice model that acts as a transformative tool for Black girls and girls of color as they navigate, examine, and fight systemic and wealth inequalities.
-BlackFem has created new definitions and approaches so that communities can understand the multidimensional relationships between financial trauma, financial abuse, financial shame, material safety and material wealth – all terms that Chloe has developed and re-imagined.
-Further, by understanding what Chloe calls the ‘extra-economic’ impact of money, communities can understand the societal and personal influences that may impact their relationship to money.
-By having lessons rooted in reality, (i.e., role-playing what it’s like to be persuaded by a bank to accept an overdraft fee), students and their families learn how to push back blame from themselves and put it back on the systems that stifle opportunities.
+Rather than placing the blame for financial insecurity on students and their families, BlackFem has embraced a new financial justice model that acts as a transformative tool for Black girls and girls of color as they navigate, examine, and fight systemic and wealth inequalities.
+BlackFem has created new definitions and approaches so that students can understand the multidimensional relationships between financial trauma, financial abuse, and financial wealth – all terms that Chloe has developed and re-imagined.
+Further, by understanding what Chloe calls the ‘extra-economic’ impact of money, students can understand the societal and personal influences that may impact their relationship to money.
+By having lessons rooted in reality, (i.e., role-playing what it’s like to be persuaded by a bank to accept an overdraft fee), students learn how to push back blame from themselves and put it back on the systems that stifle opportunities.

-Currently, Chloe and BlackFem operate in 22 cities, with about 100,000 students across all districts receiving this new, groundbreaking approach to financial education, with the potential to impact over 1 million students over the next three years, based on current demand for this new approach.
+Chloe and BlackFem’s work with schools has extended to twelve states, with about 100,000 students across all districts receiving this new, groundbreaking approach to financial education, with the potential to impact over 1 million students over the next three years, based on current demand for this new approach.
 To date, the organization has partnered with 20+ school districts across the US, including DC, NYC, Rochester, Chicago, and Indianapolis districts, as well as districts in Delaware and New Jersey.
-They now have 38 cities awaiting the WealthRise® model, which can serve nearly 21 million families.

 Teachers and schools are not the only stakeholders that Chloe works with.
 Parents are also an integral part of her success.
 In fact, parent pressure has been a key part of BlackFem’s scaling success.
 By organizing student caregivers, 90% of Chloe’s scale has been supported by word-of-mouth efforts.
 This is because this new approach not only provides support to students, but to their families as well.
 By providing workshops, resources, and even helping parents open their own bank and checking accounts, BlackFem has created a deep relationship of trust with community members who can also positively impact and support children's financial learning journeys.